dirkmueller/presentation-nashville-logclassify/presentation.md

       deployment scripts, service operations, ...
     - Baseline defines nominal build
     - Target defines build that we want to analyze.
-- Deep Learning (neural network modelling) is an instance of generalizing learning
+- Deep Learning (neural network modelling) is an example of generalizing learning
 - Nearest Neighboars is an instance based learning algorithm